sociomantic-tsunami/libdrizzle-redux/docs/api/connection.rst

    :param function: The function to use in the format of :c:func:`drizzle_log_fn`
    :param context: A pointer to data to pass to the log function

+.. c:function:: void drizzle_set_event_watch_fn(drizzle_st *drizzle, drizzle_event_watch_fn *function, void *context)

+   Set a custom I/O event watcher function for a drizzle structure

+   :param drizzle: Drizzle structure previously initialized with
+    :c:func:`drizzle_create` or :c:func:`drizzle_clone`
+   :param function: Function to call when there is an I/O event, in the form of :c:func:`drizzle_event_watch_fn`
+   :param context: Argument to pass into the callback function.

 .. c:function:: const char* drizzle_error(const drizzle_st *con)

    Get the last error from a connection